-Crispy sweet apples combined with warm spices and a sprinkle of orange zest.
+Crispy sweet apples combined with warm spices and orange zest makes this spiced apple sauce a warming fall favorite.
 The orange zest provides a unique flavor to the sauce, but you can skip them if you prefer.

 They say an apple a day keeps the doctor away.
 Apple sauce is another way to enjoy apples if you are not a fan of eating the fruit raw.
 Today, we will be making a healthier version without refined sugar.